davep/davep.github.com/_posts/2015-11-06-usenet-spam-still-a-thing.md

 So, yeah, great way to impress me with a new product: make your first contact with me look exactly like some old Usenet spam.

+**Edit to add:** I've since had it confrimed by the sender of the email that my address was indeed pulled from [comp.lang.clipper](news:comp.lang.clipper).